 The SCAS-P is intended as an indicator of the number and severity of anxiety symptoms.
 It is not designed to be a diagnostic instrument for use in isolation.
 Where a clinical diagnosis is required it should be used as an adjunct to clinical interview.
-It may also be used for identification of children “at risk” and for whom further assessment is recommended to determine need for intervention.
+It may also be used for identification of children with elevated symptoms of anxiety and for whom further assessment is recommended to determine need for intervention.
 Similarly, it provides an indicator of response to treatment.
 It has also been used in several studies to identify children for whom early intervention or prevention is warranted on the basis of elevated anxiety symptoms being a risk factor for the development of future mental health problems (Barrett & Turner, 2001) .

 There are various ways in which cut-off points can be established.
 The following method uses T-Scores and takes into account the age and gender to the young person.
 It also considers that high anxiety status may be reflected in both the total score and an elevated subscale score.
 Parents may report elevated scores on the SCAS in two ways: in terms of elevated total scores and high scores on one or more subscale scores.
 Although the majority of parents who report a high total score for their child also report a high score on one or more subscales, this is not always the case.
 Thus, for clinical assessments, we recommend examining the total and subscale scores.
 For screening purposes in community samples, it may be sufficient to use the total score for identification of children at risk.